Class of the Titans

 Class of the Titans is a Canadian animated television series produced by Studio B Productions and Nelvana Limited.
 It premiered on December 31, 2005, at 5 pm ET/PT, on Teletoon with a special 90-minute presentation of the first three episodes.
 The series aired in the United States on Qubo from September 19, 2009, to October 24, 2009.
 On April 1, 2012, the series returned to Qubo as part of its Qubo Night Owl block, replacing Spliced, where it aired until July 25, 2020.

 Synopsis

 Cronus, the titan of time who was imprisoned in Tartarus for thousands of years after being defeated by his son Zeus, escapes when the planets align on New Year's Eve.
 An ancient prophecy predicts that seven teenage heroes, Jay, Atlanta, Herry, Archie, Theresa, Odie, and Neil, who are the descendants of ancient Greek heroes, will be the ones to defeat Cronus for good.
-After being found, they are brought to Olympus High School in New Olympia, where they train become strong enough to face him while fighting against monsters he sends to attack them.
+After being found, they are brought to Olympus High School in New Olympia, where they train to become strong enough to face him while fighting against monsters he sends to attack them.